Transition Specialist • Implement assigned students’ transition plans and activities as outlined in their IEP, providing all

 Some postsecondary teachers work for online universities or teach online classes.
 They use websites to present lessons and information, to assign and accept students’ work, and to participate in course discussions.
 Online professors communicate with students by email and by phone and might never meet their students in person.

-Postsecondary teachers held about 1.3 million jobs in 2014.
+Postsecondary teachers hold about 1.3 million jobs.

 Many postsecondary teachers find their jobs rewarding because they are surrounded by others who enjoy their subject.
 The opportunity to share their expertise with others also is appealing to many.